 Swimming Pools Trading License in Dubai: Cost and Requirements

 Dubai's construction and leisure sectors are expanding at a remarkable pace, driving consistent demand for swimming pool equipment, supplies, and accessories.
-Whether you are looking to supply residential developers, hotel groups, or leisure facilities, obtaining a swimming pools trading licence in Dubai positions your business at the heart of one of the region's most active markets.
+Whether you are looking to supply residential developers, hotel groups, or leisure facilities, obtaining a swimming pools trading license in Dubai positions your business at the heart of one of the region's most active markets.
 This guide covers everything you need to know about Activity Code 4752.68, including costs, requirements, and how to set up at Dubai South Business Hub Free Zone.

 The UAE Market for Swimming Pool Trade